chryzsh/chryzsh.github.io/_posts/2019-04-14-relaying-delegation.md

 1. The first part is building AS-REQ with pre-authentication for the machine account.
 We can do this since we have provided the hash of the account.
 2. We then request a TGT for the machine account from the domain controller.
 3. We then use that TGT to perform `S4U2Self`, and acquire an impersonated service ticket for the DA `lkys@lab.local` to our machine account.
-It can be quite confusing because here we specifcy the SPN for our machine account, where as in a regular domain scenario we would normally provide the SPN for a service.
+It can be quite confusing because here we specify the SPN for our machine account, where as in a regular domain scenario we would normally provide the SPN for a service.
 4. We now have "proof" in the form of a service ticket that we are the machine account.
 We then execute `S4U2Proxy` to the remote service, which in this case is the victim machine.
 So we impersonate `lkys` to the target SPN `cifs/ws02.lab.local` with `s4u2proxy` and get a valid service ticket which allows us to impersonate the domain domain `lkys` on the target machine.

 ### Explanation of the above